ebais1953/ebais1953/README.md

 - 👋 Hi, I’m @ebais1953
 - 👀 I’m interested in SOFTWARE Engineering, software construction process
-- 🌱 I’m currently learning cooking ...and other interesting things in rogrammin =)
+- 🌱 I’m currently learning cooking ...and other interesting things in programming =)
 - 💞️ I’m looking to collaborate communication SOFTWARE
 - 📫 How to reach me tigredevu@gmail.com